 If the court decides the insurer breached its duty to act honestly and reasonably, it will usually not allow the insurer to make the decision again, but will substitute the court’s decision.

-Alternatively, the member can complain to the SCT about the insurer’s decision.
-The SCT has the same powers to review the decisions of insurers concerning payment of disability benefits under superannuation trusts as it has to review the decisions of trustees.
-In particular, the SCT is not limited to looking at the process whereby the insurer made its decision, and can look at whether the decision was fair and reasonable.
-The restrictions in the SRC Act (ss 14(6A), 14(6B)) (see “Review in the Superannuation Complaints Tribunal”) apply to claims against insurers and to claims against trustees.
+Alternatively, a complaint can be made to AFCA about the insurer’s decision.
+AFCA has the same powers to review the decisions of insurers concerning payment of disability benefits under superannuation trusts as it has to review the decisions of trustees.
+In particular, AFCA is not limited to looking at the process whereby the insurer made its decision, and can look at whether the decision was fair.